IvanSmiths/spherity-challenge/README.md

 I decided to use Shadcn UI for the components as it provides a set of pre-built, minimally styled components, that are stored directly in this repo, meaning that the components are not imported from a separate package or library, and are fully customizable.
 I used the Tanstack React Table library as it is a robust and well known package to create data tables for displaying the material data with sorting and filtering.

+## Spec

+Tested on a Windows 11 machine using node version 22.11.0.